 The presence of the major PAT manufacturers has led to a high sale of PAT tools in the pharmaceutical and chemical industries of the region.
 For instance, in September 2020, PerkinElmer Inc. launched the Process Plus cloud-based software and DA 7350 instrument to provide continuous quality control in food and food ingredient manufacturing processes.
 The new solutions are designed to enable food producers to increase efficiency, yield, and margins, by reducing waste, optimizing the use of expensive raw materials, and improving product consistency.

-Major players operating in the market include PerkinElmer Inc., Shimadzu Corporation, Carl Zeiss AG, Mettler-Toledo International Inc., Emerson Electric Co., Danaher Corporation, Thermo Fisher Scientific Inc., Agilent Technologies Inc., Bruker Corporation, and ABB Ltd.
+The most-significant process analytical technology market players are PerkinElmer Inc., Shimadzu Corporation, Carl Zeiss AG, Mettler-Toledo International Inc., Emerson Electric Co., ABB Ltd., Danaher Corporation, Thermo Fisher Scientific Inc., Agilent Technologies Inc., and Bruker Corporation.